emacsorphanage/go-eldoc/README.md

 ```

 ## customize
-You can change face of current argument positon by `eldoc-highlight-function-argument`
+You can change face of current argument position by `eldoc-highlight-function-argument`
 like this.

 ```lisp